 Dispute Resolution Services

 Page: 1

-Residential Tenancy Branch

-Office of Housing and Construction Standards
+Residential Tenancy Branch Office of Housing and Construction Standards

 DECISION

-Dispute Codes MNR, MNSD, OPR, FF
+Dispute Codes OPR, MNR, MDSD & FF

 Introduction

 A hearing was conducted by conference call in the presence of a representative of the applicant and in the absence of the respondents although duly served.
 On the basis of the solemnly affirmed evidence presented at that hearing, a decision has been reached.
 All of the evidence was carefully considered.

-I find that the 10 day Notice to End Tenancy was sufficiently served on the Tenants by posting on February 17, 2015.
-Further I find that the Application for Dispute Resolution/Notice of Hearing was sufficiently served on the Tenants by mailing, by registered mail to where the tenants reside on March 13, 2015.
+The Residential Tenancy Act permits a party to serve another by mailing, by registered mail to where the other party resides.
+The Supreme Court of British Columbia has held that a party cannot avoid service by refusing to pick up their registered mail.
+I find that the 10 day Notice to End Tenancy was sufficiently served on the Tenants by posting on August 10, 2015.
+Further I find that the Application for Dispute Resolution/Notice of Hearing was sufficiently served on the tenants by mailing, on August 27, 2015 by registered mail to where the tenants reside.
+I determined the documents were sufficiently served despite the tenant's failure to pick up their registered mail.
 With respect to each of the applicant's claims I find as follows:

 Issue(s) to be Decided

 The issues to be decided are as follows:

 - a.
 Whether the landlord is entitled to an Order for Possession? - b.
 Whether the landlord is entitled to A Monetary Order and if so how much? - c.
 Whether the landlord is entitled to retain all or a portion of the security deposit/pet deposit? - d.
 Whether the landlord is entitled to recover the cost of the filing fee?

-Background and Evidence The parties entered into a tenancy agreement that provided that the tenancy would start on December 1, 2014.
-The rent is \$890 per month payable on the first day of each month.
-The tenants paid a security deposit of \$400 at the start of the tenancy.
-The tenant(s) failed to pay the rent for the months of January (\$100 is owed), February (\$890 is owed) and March (\$890 is owed) and the sum of \$1880 remains owing.
-The rent for April has also not bee paid.
-The tenant(s) have remained in the rental unit.
+Background and Evidence

+The parties entered into a written tenancy agreement that provided that the tenancy would start on in July 2015.
+The rent is \$1300 per month payable on the first day of each month.
+The tenant paid a security deposit of \$750 at the start of the tenancy.
+The tenant(s) failed to pay the rent for the months of August (\$500 remains owing) and September (\$1300 remains owing) and the sum of \$1800 remains owing.
+The tenant(s) vacated the rental unit around the middle of September.

 Analysis - Order of Possession: